Controllable Mind Visual Diffusion Model: Method

 \subsection{Finetuning of the Pretrained LDM}

 Before extracting the silhouette information and controlling the generated results, we need to finetune the pretrained LDM \cite{rombach2022high} to enable it to generate consistent images and extract the semantic information based on the input fMRI signals.
-Following MinD-Vis \cite{chen2022seeing}, we employ the fMRI encoder $\mathcal{E}_{fmri}$ pretrained on the HCP dataset \cite{van2013wu} to encode the brain activity signals to the semantic embeddings.
+Following MinD-Vis, we employ the fMRI encoder $\mathcal{E}_{fmri}$ pretrained on the HCP dataset \cite{van2013wu} to encode the brain activity signals to the fMRI embeddings.
 Besides, we use the pretrained LDM to generate output images.
 By optimizing the fMRI encoder $\mathcal{E}_{fmri}$ and the cross-attention layers in the LDM, while freezing the other blocks during the finetuning process, we can obtain reliable consistent generated results.
 The finetuning loss is defined as follows:

 where $\epsilon_{\theta}$ is the denoising network of the LDM.
-In this way, the LDM can not only ensure the consistency of the generated results but also extract more reliable semantic embeddings.
-Let $c_{context} = \mathcal{E}_{fmri}(c_{fmri})$ be the semantic information extracted from the fMRI signals.
-Due to the lack of direct semantic information supervision, sometimes $\mathcal{E}_{fmri}$ may misunderstand the semantic information of the fMRI signals.
-So we design a semantic alignment loss $\mathcal{L}_{align}$ to further enhance the semantic information $c_{context}$:
+In this way, the LDM can ensure the consistency of the generated results.
+Let $c_{ctx} = \mathcal{E}_{fmri}(c_{fmri})$ be the semantic information extracted from the fMRI signals.
+Due to the lack of direct semantic supervision, $\mathcal{E}_{fmri}$ may be insufficient for providing enough semantic information.
+Therefore, we design a noval alignment loss $\mathcal{L}_{align}$ to further enhance the semantic information $c_{ctx}$:

-where ${\rm cosine}(\cdot, \cdot)$ denotes the cosine similarity, $f_{image}$ is the image feature extracted by the CLIP image encoder \cite{radford2021learning}, and ${\rm MLP}$ represents a trainable multi-layer perceptron.
+where ${\rm cosine}(\cdot, \cdot)$ denotes the cosine similarity, $f_{img}$ is the image feature extracted by the CLIP image encoder \cite{radford2021learning}, and ${\rm MLP}$ represents a trainable multi-layer perceptron.
 After this training stage, the LDM can make the generated images consistent with the fMRI signals.
 Nonetheless, due to the absence of explicit positional condition guidance, it is still a challenge for the LDM to generate silhouette-matched results.
 In the next two sections, we will describe how to extract silhouette information from the fMRI signals and control the final results.